carleton-cs-energy-analytics/README/README.md

 3. Type in your Carleton password when it promts you

     **Note:** If you are using an editor like VS Code, you just need to click the Remote SSH button, connect to host, and then add the energy server as a host.
 You will then be able to quickly connect to it anytime.

+    **Another Note:** It will also save you so much time and sanity if you create an SSH shortcut at the start of the project (https://scotch.io/tutorials/how-to-create-an-ssh-shortcut) and an RSA key (https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2) so that instead of having to type in 'ssh username@energycomps.its.carleton.edu' and then your username and password every time, you can just type 'ssh comps' and be logged in immediately.

 To set up an SSH key, which allows you to login without a password, check out [this site](https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/), or just look around for other resources online.
 This is extemely nice to have, since you will be logging onto the server a lot.